siadat/netmatch/README.md

 curl "http://localhost:8000/event?actor=CUST&mates=1&event=choc" # CUST's 2nd request
 ```

-When run concurrently, the log of Syncnet will look like this:
+When run concurrently, the log of Netsync will look like this:

 ```
 ┌─ VM:coin            # 'coin' from VM